Deep-Reinforcement-Learning-Based AoI-Aware Resource Allocation for RIS-Aided IoV Networks: DRL-Based Problem Solving

 \subsection{Solution}

 In the realm of RIS-assisted vehicular communication networks, the challenge lies in accommodating the high-speed mobility of vehicles and the unavailability of certain environmental information in advance, such as real-time vehicle positions and channel states.
 Additionally, within the DRL framework, actions and states manifest as high-dimensional continuous variables, presenting a complexity that traditional DRL algorithms needs to address \cite{r35}.
 To tackle this dynamic decision-making challenge, we introduce an AoI-aware joint scheme for vehicular resource allocation and RIS phase-shift control.
 This scheme is grounded in the SAC algorithm, which demonstrates proficiency in handling neural networks to approximate high-dimensional states and actions.
-Furthermore, the SAC algorithm leverages policy gradients to effectively solve problems characterized by continuous states and actions.
-In this subsection, we delve into the training phase-shift of SAC, elucidating the process our proposed AoI-aware joint framework to approach its optimal policy.
+Firstly, through the maximum entropy objective, SAC not only improves the stability of the strategy, but also makes more effective use of the sample data, thus accelerating the learning process.
+The combination of its dual Q-learning structure and soft value function further improves the efficiency of policy optimization and reduces the instability of policy update.
+SAC's relatively robust selection of hyper parameters makes the algorithm perform stably across different tasks and environments, reducing the difficulty of parameter tuning.
+These features enable SAC to demonstrate strong performance and flexibility when dealing with challenging control tasks.
+In this subsection, we delve into the training process of SAC.

-At each training step $n$, the reinforcement learning objective is to maximize both the expected reward and the entropy, which can be defined as where $\gamma $ represents the discount factor, and $H(.)$ is the policy entropy, $\alpha $ is an adjust factor of entropy, controlling the importance of the entropy term, and is known as the temperature parameter, the goal of DRL is to discover the optimal policy
+At each training step $n$, the RL objective is to maximize both the expected reward and the entropy, which can be defined as where $\gamma $ represents the discount factor, and $H(.)$ is the policy entropy, $\alpha $ is an adjust factor of entropy, controlling the importance of the entropy term, and is known as the temperature parameter, the goal of DRL is to discover the optimal policy

 During the training process, we save the experience generated from training in buffer $\mathcal{B} = \left[ {{e_1},{e_2}, \cdots ,{e_n}, \cdots } \right]$, When the size of the experience in the buffer is larger than $I$, we will randomly select $I$ tuples from the replay buffer to constitute a minibatch of training data, and let $({s_i},{a_i},{r_i},{s_{i + 1}})$ be the $i$th tuple in the minibatch.
 Then input $s_i$ into the actor network and get $a_{i,new}$ and $\log {\pi _\theta }({a_{i,new}}|{s_i})$, then we can get the gradient of the loss function with respective to temperature parameter $\alpha$ as